sergiogs92/MoviesAppFlutter/README.md

 # MoviesAppFlutter
 Flutter App based on a list of movies.
-You can access the details of each game.
+You can access the details of each movie.
 ## About the app
 ### What's in the app? ###
 This application shows concepts such as: